Enock and Jaqi get reality show - Daily Exclusives Ug

 A couple that rocks together, stays together.
-That is a sqoop saying.
 Well, we have seen couples rocking different things on dusty streets, rolex, outfits to liquor.

 Then walk in media personality Jaqi Deweyi and her husband/producer/director/manager (yeah, he does way too many things with her) Enock Audrice Nsubuga.